Skip to Content

 We welcome hospitals to join our Hospital Network.

-How does SYBIL work?
+How does Sybil work?

 The deep learning model assigns a personalized risk score to the LDCT scan, helping clinicians determine when a patient should return for their next screening, or if the patient can avoid unnecessary screening.

-Evaluate SYBIL’s performance.
+Evaluate Sybil’s performance.

-The team behind SYBIL
+The team behind Sybil

-Combining leading expertise in AI and clinical practice, researchers at MIT and clinicians at Mass General Brigham joined forces to build SYBIL.
+Combining leading expertise in AI and clinical practice, researchers at MIT and clinicians at Mass General Brigham joined forces to build Sybil.

 The scale and computational power needed for bold ideas to work is not possible without the support of grants, foundations, and donors.
 Your support would enable MIT Jameel Clinic to make a better, healthier future for all.